dolphindb/DolphinDBPlugin/README.md

 ## 1. Directory Structures

 Please switch to the corresponding branch to view the following listed directories for each plugin.
-The master branch doesn’t contain these directories.

 * ```include```The directory contains the class declarations and some tool class declarations for the core data structures of DolphinDB.
 These classes are important basic tools for implementing plug-ins.
 * ```demo```The directory contains a demo plug-in implementation.